suryaprabhakar414/ModakDetection/README.md

 As mentioned above, I used the ResNet-50 Architecture.
 I used 70% of the dataset for training, 20% of the dataset for validation and 10% of the dataset for testing.

+## Result

+I used the "metrics accuracy_score()" of "sklearn.metrics" package to determine the accuracy and i was able to achieve an accuracy of 97.297%.